LJ-Luka/Air_BnB_Sydney/README.md

 I need to make data-driven decisions about my region, as the general manager for Airbnb Sydney.
 I have had a few encounters with hosts calling in, and anticipate many more calling in that will require the use of SQL in the future.

 See cases and how they were handled here [Document](https://github.com/LJ-Luka/LJ-Luka.github.io/blob/main/Airbnb_Sydney_Project), along with findings and some recommendations.

+This live project was part of a sql course conducted by Sourabh Bajaj and his team at CoRise.

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/mysql/mysql-plain-wordmark.svg" alt="mysql" width="40" height="40"/>